Nature Conservancy of Canada: Legacy mailing

 - Date of first appearance

-This is a straightforward but very good example of a nonprofit attempting to access what’s been referred to as ‘the pot of gold at the end of the fundraiser’s rainbow’ – the potential over years for developing substantial legacy income from a well maintained warm donor file.
+This is a straightforward but very good example of a charity attempting to access what’s been referred to as ‘the pot of gold at the end of the fundraiser’s rainbow’ – the potential, over years, for developing substantial legacy income from a well maintained warm donor file.
 Without doubt, this carefully and sensitively crafted pack will raise funds very effectively for the cause and the organisation that created it.

 Creator / originator